girishgr8/Forgot-Reset-Password-ReactJS-and-NodeJS/README.md

 ## About

 **"Forgot and Reset Password using ReactJS and NodeJS"** is a full stack application developed using MERN stack (here I used MySQL instead of MongoDB), which allows the user to reset the password.
 The user receives a "Forgot Password Link" on the email id and the user can click on that link and set new password for his account.

-I have published a step by step article using this project on GeeksForGeeks.
-You can click here to view.
+**I have published a step by step article using this project on GeeksForGeeks.
+You can click [HERE](https://www.geeksforgeeks.org/forgot-reset-password-feature-with-react-and-node-js/ "Article Link") to view.**

 ## Quick Start